cedricbonhomme/cedricbonhomme.org/content/now.md

 ## Reading

-Haunted Houses Creak, by M. H. Altis.
+The Galdrabók, by Stephen E Flowers.